acamu/reactive-vertx-frontend/README.md

 The project is organize as following:

-- Vertx services (Main launcher, kafka subscriber & producer)
+- Vertx services (Main launcher, UserService)
-- Kafka to manage stream (this is no the subject it is treated briefly)
+- Vertx kafka subscriber & producer to manage stream (this is no the subject it is treated briefly)
-- A simple Frontend in HTML with SocksJs websocket subscription which is a correlationID to subscribe to a specific channel
+- A simple Frontend in HTML with SocksJs websocket subscription which is a correlationID (to subscribe to a specific channel)

+## Server part
-## Part One - Manage Kafka Service
+### Part One - Data bus - Kafka/Zookeeper

--How to start kafka & Zookeeper (simple method)
+You have to start kafka/Zookeeper which can be already existing in the SI (Manage event flow).
+There is few method to deploy the stack i will explain most part of them.

+#### Deploy binaries on windows
-Deploy Zookeeper and Kafka binaries into there extraction directory Modify CFG file of both
+Deploy Zookeeper and Kafka binaries into there extraction directory Modify CFG file of both to use the correct port and directory (e.g: log directory)

-start cmd for windows a batch file
+    Launch a Windows batch file

     @echo off
-    echo "start Zookeeper"
+    echo "Start Zookeeper"
     start zkServer

-    echo "Kafka"
+    echo "Start Kafka"
     cd "path\kafka\kafka_2.11-1.1.0\bin\windows"
     Start kafka-server-start.bat path\kafka\kafka_2.11-1.1.0\config\server.properties

-Or unix style
+#### Deploy binaries on Unix
+    Launch a Unix sh file

     #!/bin/bash
     # Script to start Kafka instance